Jalil Brown

-Jalil Brown (born October 14, 1987) is an American football coach, and former cornerback.
-He played college football at the University of Colorado at Boulder, and was selected in the fourth round of the 2011 NFL Draft by the Kansas City Chiefs.
+Jalil Brown (born October 14, 1987) is an American former professional football cornerback.
+He played college football at the University of Colorado at Boulder, and was selected by the Kansas City Chiefs in the fourth round of the 2011 NFL draft.
 Brown was also a member of the Indianapolis Colts and Miami Dolphins.

 College career

 Brown attended the University of Colorado at Boulder where he finished his career with 167 career tackles, six interceptions, and 21 pass deflections.

 After his senior season, he was invited to play in the 2011 Senior Bowl.

 Professional career

 Kansas City Chiefs

-Brown was selected with the 118th overall pick in the 2011 NFL Draft by the Kansas City Chiefs.
+Brown was selected with the 118th overall pick in the 2011 NFL draft by the Kansas City Chiefs.
 After the season, Brown had 8 tackles.
 He also has 1 fumble recovery against the New York Jets.
 Brown`s best game during the season was against the New England Patriots, where he had 3 tackles.
 The Chiefs waived him in the last round of cuts on September 1, 2013.